pzim-devdata/tahoma/README.md

 Thanks to the ``tahoma.exe`` program, you will be able to execute tahoma just by entering this command : ``tahoma`` instead of ``python3 tahoma.py`` on Windows

 Then execute tahoma just like this : `tahoma arm alarm garden open shutter kitchen close shutter room6 confort heater dining off plug office 25 shutter kitchen` and that's all !

+# Add ChatGPT functionalities :

+If you want to use tahoma with chatGPT follow this steps :

+1. install tahoma by following the instructions provided in the first steps

+2. Downbload `tahoma-gpt.py` and `requirements_tahoma-gpt.txt`:

+3. Install requirements:

+`python3 -m pip install -r requirements_tahoma-gpt.txt` in order to install dependencies

+4. Open `tahoma-gpt.py` with a text editor and add your ChatGPT API key and the model you want to use inside the document

+5. Run the program in a terminal or command prompt by executing the following command: :

+`python3 tahoma-gpt.py`

+Make sure to carefully follow these steps to successfully integrate tahoma with ChatGPT.

 -------------------------------------------------------------------------------------------------------------------------